Entry Package

 TV Ads (Single or Series): Any paid advertisement campaign or single on broadcast television.
 Please provide video stills with entry.

-Radio/Digital Ads (Single or Series): Any paid radio/audio campaign or single broadcast on commercial radio or audio streaming platforms.
+Radio Ads (Single or Series): Any paid radio campaign or single broadcast on commercial radio.
 Please provide a script with your entry.

 Out of Home (Single or Series): Any paid media to reach consumers outside of their homes.
 Examples include but are not limited to: billboards, transit shelters, digital screens, street furniture, ambient and experiential efforts.